 National Events are events sanctioned by Orienteering USA to ensure quality and where participants can earn national ranking points.
+They are also known as National Ranking Events (NREs).
 Local events have not been sanctioned and are generally smaller affairs.
 This page provides information on hosting both types of events.

-National events are events that have been sanctioned by Orienteering USA.
+National events (also known as national ranking events) are events that have been sanctioned by Orienteering USA.
 Such sanctioned events are expected to meet the highest quality standards in event and course organization.
 An event which has been sanctioned will provide ranking points for the competitors and, as a result, tends to draw a larger, more competitive crowd than a local event.
 All Orienteering USA Championship events must be sanctioned national events.

 All national events must follow the rules of competition.

 - National Event Fees Computation Form

 - Sample Planning Timeline

 - Sample Checklist

 - Sanctioning Rules Supplement

 Orienteering USA encourages third-party organizations interested in holding orienteering events or multi-sport events that include orienteering to have their events sanctioned by our organization.
 We can provide course and event consultants to ensure that your orienteering meets the highest standards of quality and delivers a great experience for participants.